VA Construction Loan

 How VA Construction Loans Work

-Who Is Eligible for a VA Construction Loan
+Who Qualifies for a VA Construction Loan

-Eligibility for a VA construction loan starts in the same place as any VA loan.
-You need a valid Certificate of Eligibility (COE).
+Eligibility starts in the same place as any VA loan.
+You need a valid Certificate of Eligibility, or COE.
 The COE confirms your military service record and your entitlement amount.
 Veterans, active-duty service members, and eligible surviving spouses can all qualify.
-The VA's eligibility page outlines the service requirements in detail.
+The VA’s eligibility page outlines the service requirements in detail.

 “The builder requirement is the one thing most veterans don’t find out about until it’s already caused a problem.
 We’ve had buyers come to us after spending weeks with a builder, only to learn that builder has no interest in getting a VA Builder ID.
 Starting that conversation on day one changes everything.”

-Reed Letson, Owner, Elevation Mortgage
+— Reed Letson, Owner, Elevation Mortgage

-The VA Construction Loan Process Step by Step
+The VA Construction Loan Process, Step by Step

 From Pre-Approval to Breaking Ground

-Start with a lender who has real experience in VA construction loans.
-Not every VA-approved lender offers them.
-This matters because the construction process involves draw management, construction inspections, and an appraisal based on plans rather than a finished home.
-A lender who doesn't do this regularly will slow things down or miss steps.
 Get pre-approved first.
 Your lender will review your COE, credit score, income, and debts.
-Once you have pre-approval, you select your land and your VA-registered builder.
-Then your builder submits detailed construction plans, specifications, and a signed contract.
-All of this goes to the VA for review.
+Once you have pre-approval, you select your land and your builder.
+The builder then submits detailed construction plans, specifications, and a signed contract.
+All of that goes to the lender for review.

 Draws, Inspections, and Conversion